AndreaRibuoli/RIBY/README.md

 ----
 ### 31. to let Ruby free handles

-In our study of object oriented development in Ruby we would like to ignore the burden of caring for all the `SQLFreeHandle` operations required.
+In our study of object oriented development in Ruby we would like to ignore caring for all the `SQLFreeHandle` operations usually required.
 We would like to move this task to Ruby garbage collector (GC).

 How can we require Ruby GC to trigger a method before de-allocating an object?